interrogator/corpkit/doc_edit.md

 Finally, still using the `Count tokens` option, you select the preset query `Any`, which will match any token (name: `count token`).

-Now, in the editor pane, you perform three separate edits, creating three different spreadsheets:
+Now, back in the `Edit` pane, you perform three separate edits, creating three different spreadsheets:

 | Data     |  Branch    |  Operation    |  Denominator | Branch |
 |----------|-----------:|:--------------:|-------------:|-------:|